stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

     - Fixed broken sorting option "Last used"
     - Fixed module preview in *v1 mod* browser
 - v2.x.x
+    - Added option to import "recently used"/"most used" statistics from Rack's own module browser
     - Fixed "Newest" module manifest download if Rack user folder is on different disk